upb-uc4/hlf-network/README.md

 In this part, we conceptually explain the steps of our deployment and the implemented network entities.

 ### TLS-CA
 We make use of TLS to ensure secure communication with our entities.
-Therefore, we provide a TLS-CA server which contains our TLS root certificate and provides TLS certificates to our network components.
+Therefore, we provide a TLS-CA server that contains our TLS root certificate and provides TLS certificates to our network components.
 The TLS root certificate needs to be distributed via a secure channel (and added to the client's keystore) such that clients can verify their communication partner's TLS certicicate.

 ### Organizations and Enrollment-CAs
 Each organization is set up by enrolling a CA admin and registering identities for their members, including their roles, i.e., peers, admins, users.
 Peers need to be enrolled by the CA admin of their organization before they are launched.